ishikawalab/imtoolkit/README.md

 IMToolkit is heavily dependent on CuPy to achieve significantly fast Monte-Carlo simulations.
 [The key components required by CuPy are listed here.](https://docs-cupy.chainer.org/en/stable/install.html) In case CuPy is not installed in your environment, IMToolkit uses NumPy only.
-Note that the CuPy-based ideal simulation is 145 times faster than this NumPy-based calculation, as reported in [1].
+Note that the CuPy-based simulation is 145 times faster than the NumPy-based calculation, as reported in [1].

 [A detailed tutorial for the installed imtoolkit command is available here.](https://ishikawa.cc/imtoolkit/tutorial.html)